juanaveragedeveloper/wrk/README.md

 # Wrk
-Wrk is an open source cli log tool designed for the developer lifestyle.
+Wrk is an open source cli log tool designed for the developer's terminal lifestyle.
 To contribute submit a pull-request, issue, or feature request.

-# Getting started
+## Getting started
 To get wrking simply go to the [release](https://github.com/juanaveragedeveloper/wrk/releases) page and download the latest release for your OS.
 Then move it to the directory of where you'll be working at.
 Example

 `mv wrkcli_windows_amd64.exe /work`